Schema as Code: HCL Syntax

 Policies

-Policies are currently available only to Atlas Pro users.
+Policies are available only to Atlas Pro users.
 To use this feature, run:

 atlas login